NCL Home> Application examples> Data sets || Data files for some examples

 Unlike the netCDF community which has a well established history of conventions (eg., Climate and Forecast convention), there seems to be a lack of commonly accepted conventions by the HDF satellite community.
 For example the "units" for geographical coordinates under the CF convention must be recognized by the udunits package.
 Often on HDF files the latitude and longitude variables will have the units "degrees" while netCDF's CF convention would require "degrees_north" and "degrees_east" or some other recognized units.

-Some experiments (eg Aura) have developed "guidelines" for data.
+Some experiments (eg, AURA) have developed "guidelines" for data.
 However, perhaps because the spectrum of experiments is large, the HDF community does not have a "culture" where broadly accepted conventions are commonly used.

-NCL Comments
+NCL General Comments

-NCL recognizes and supports multiple data formats including HDF4-SDS, HDF4-EOS and HDF5-EOS (v5.2.0).
+NCL recognizes and supports multiple data formats including HDF4, HDF5, HDF-EOS2 and HDF-EOS5.
 The following HDF related file extensions are recognized: "hdf", "hdfeos", "he2", "he4", and "he5".

 The first rule of 'data processing' is to look at the data.
 The command line utility ncl_filedump can be used to examine a file's contents.
 Information such as a variable's type, size, shape can allow users to develop optimal code for processing.